hjyssg/ACGSort/MangaSort/README.md

 #####Update 08.13.2013   Supporting game sorting now!

 ###What is this?
-A tool to sort Manga, doujinsin
+A tool to sort Manga and Doujinsin

 ###How to sort?
 Put manga files into two folders.
 One is for sorted files, the other is for unsorted.